atetz/integration-sandbox/docs/integrations/broker-to-tms.md

-# Visibility Platform to TMS Integration
+# Broker event to TMS event Integration

 This document describes the mapping between the broker (visibility platform) event message and the TMS (Transport Management System) shipment event.